19 Things to Never Say to Flight Attendants

 “Can you give me a massage?”

-Flight attendants can be male or female, and that’s your first hint that the word “stewardess” is no longer appropriate in this day and age.
-Calling a flight attendant a “stewardess” is about as acceptable as lighting up a cigarette on a plane and about as desirable as getting decked out in your fanciest clothes for your flight.
-All of these are vestiges of the early days of aviation, and none belongs in the present day.
+Flight attendants can be male or female, and that’s your first hint that the word stewardess is no longer appropriate in this day and age.
+Calling a flight attendant a stewardess is about as acceptable as lighting up a cigarette on a plane and about as desirable as getting decked out in your fanciest clothes for your flight.
+All of these are vestiges of the early days of aviation, and none belong in the present day.
+Check out these vintage photos of what flying used to be like.

 “Will I make my connection?”